Skip to main content

 note

-The Cognito User pool can be found by visiting the Cognito Console page and searching for the AppEnvironment name you configured during installation.
+The Cognito user pool can be found by opening the Cognito Console and searching for the AppEnvironment name configured during installation.

 Cognito Home